HewlettPackard/oneview-ansible/oneview-ansible.md

 ## image_streamer_deployment_group_facts
-Retrieve facts about the Image Streamer Deployment Group.
+Retrieve facts about the Image Streamer Deployment Groups.

 #### Synopsis
- Retrieve facts about the Image Streamer Deployment Group.
+ Retrieve facts about the Image Streamer Deployment Groups.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9